|

 Media and Language

 I first served in media production, including radio and TV programming, music and children's programs, for broadcast and church use.
 I had been involved in languages all my life and was asked by the Baptist Mission to become the director of a new language and cultural orientation program.
-I developed and managed this, expanding our services to other East African languages, and providing guided learning for self-directed learners in various sites aorund Keny and Tanzania.
+I developed and managed this, expanding our services to other East African languages, and providing guided learning for self-directed learners in various sites around Kenya and Tanzania.

 Cultural Research

 In recent years my studies in African cultural history, as part of my preparation of missionaries for their work in culture, became a primary focus in people group research.
 I was the founding director of the research center for the Baptist mission network of Eastern and Southern Africa, called at that time the Interfaith Research Center (1997).
-I developed the Baptist research network, and coordinated with other missions and agencies in developing profiles and gathering information on the ethnicities of the region.
-I think the IRC has now been incorporated into the Baptist Mission of Kenya.

 Registry of Peoples